Christianitas / Christendom

 What speeds up and what hinders technical progress.
 On historical determinants of innovation (Co przyspiesza a co hamuje postęp techniczny.
 O historycznych uwarunkowaniach innowacyjności) Extensive commentary to Joel Mokyr’s book “The Lever of Riches: Technological Creativity and Economic Progress”.
 Analysis of factors recognized in the literature as important in stimulating or inhibiting technical progress.

-History of technology – suggestions on recommended reading (Historia technologii – sugestie, od czego zacząć lektury) Reflections on the history of technology need to be based on some knowledge of factual material.
+History of technology: first readings recommended (Historia technologii – sugestie, od czego zacząć lektury) Reflections on the history of technology need to be based on some knowledge of factual material.
 I present twelve books worth reading.
 Most of them are recommended in university courses of history of technology.
 Among the authors are Frances and Joseph Gies, James MacLachan, Ian McNeil, Lewis Mumford, Bryan Bunch, Alexander Hellemans, Daniel Headrick, James McClellan and Harold Dorn.

 In addition to the literature mentioned above, I have discussed two very interesting and important texts.
 They probably won’t be a part of the book, but it’s worth keeping them in mind.
 Those are: